1. Your personal data – what is it?

 PROMOTING A SAFER CHURCH

-The following Parish Safeguarding Policy was adopted at the Parochial Church Council (PCC) meeting held on 19th March 2019.
+The following reviewed Parish Safeguarding Policy was adopted at the Parochial Church Council (PCC) meeting held on 21st May 2025

 In accordance with the Church of England Safeguarding Policy our church is committed to: